 Though most wines are considered to be gluten-free according to the FDA, some can contain a level of gluten that may turn out to be harmful to people with celiac disease.
-Wines that come with extra flavoring such as dessert wine are especially mentionable in this respect.
+Wines that come with extra flavouring such as dessert wines are especially mentionable in this respect.
 This is because these wines are made from barley malt which is a source of gluten.

 It is always recommended to check the label of a beverage before you buy it.

 Olive Oil has been a blessing for some snorers.
 You can find more info on it here